xiaojing29/programming_project/README.md

 # Replication and Extension of SAC3

 ## Introduction
 This project replicates and extends the SAC3 method for detecting hallucinations in large language models (LLMs).
 SAC3 improves traditional self-consistency checks by incorporating semantically equivalent question perturbations and cross-model response consistency.
-Semantic-aware cross-check consistency (SAC) is a novel sampling-based hallucination detection method that expands on the principle of self-consistency checking and incorporates additional mechanisms to detect both question-level and model-level hallucinations by leveraging advances including semantically equivalent question perturbation and cross-model response consistency checking.
+Semantic-aware cross-check consistency (SAC3) is a novel sampling-based hallucination detection method that expands on the principle of self-consistency checking and incorporates additional mechanisms to detect both question-level and model-level hallucinations by leveraging advances including semantically equivalent question perturbation and cross-model response consistency checking.

 ## Project Overview